Medical Records Retention Guide (Updated for 2026)

 Choose a Destruction Method

-Use methods that make records unreadable and unrecoverable.
-Shredding, incineration, and degaussing are all common methods depending on the format of the records.
+Use methods designed to make records unreadable and unrecoverable.
+Shredding, incineration, and degaussing are common options depending on the format of the records.

 Maintain a Chain of Custody